Skip Navigation

 REBA: Reward & Compensation - What are the longer-term implications of high inflation on reward strategies?

-Posted by Sarah Lardner on 11 August 2023
+Posted on 11 August 2023 by Sarah Lardner

 The ongoing disputes around pay this year have led to months of strikes across the public sector and have been a significant barometer in a tempestuous year.
 The impact of the cost-of-living crisis has been catastrophic for many workers in terms of their spending power.
 Organisations across every sector have come under pressure to respond as employees seek higher salaries in a competitive recruitment market.